 Uniterra builds the capacities of partner organizations in developing countries so that they are better able to carry out their social and economic development initiatives.
 The program promotes multidirectional exchanges of expertise, knowledge, and know-how among Northern and Southern partners.
 For example, our Canadian partners host volunteers in Canada for training programs or internships and send volunteers to participate in capacity building activities.

 Areas of volunteer involvement

 Uniterra volunteers play a tangible, hands-on role in poverty reduction work.
-Their mandates, determined by the local organizations, range from a few weeks to two years in length and fall within one of four sectors:
+Their mandates, determined by the local organizations, range from a few weeks to two years in length.

 Want to share your expertise?
 Work to overcome poverty?
 Participate in a worldwide solidarity movement?
 Uniterra needs you!

 To become a volunteer, visit the Uniterra program recruitment site.

 “My volunteer cooperation experience was a watershed in my personal and professional life.
 It gave me an opportunity to tell people about another face of Africa, and heightened my desire to be involved in my own community.”